 Yvette Rodriguez coordinates ELITE.
 She also is available for individual meetings with students in engineering for additional advising and support.

-Academically Collaborative Engineering Spaces (ACES) is a new academic support program
+ACES: Academically Collaborative Engineering Spaces

-that offers study rooms and tutoring to engineering majors.
+Academically Collaborative Engineering Spaces (ACES) is an academic support program that offers study rooms and tutoring to engineering majors.

-ACES Tutoring services are offered for small groups when requested through a registration process that pairs participants with qualified tutors.
+- ACES Tutoring services are offered for small groups when requested through a registration process that pairs participants with qualified tutors.

 Leonor Wangensteen, Director of Academic Support Programs, coordinates ACES.
-ACES times and locations are digitally displayed in engineering buildings as well as on this page.